medeina1a/Data-visuals-projects/Educational Video Project (Canva, Davinci Resolve)/readme.md

-# Educational Video Project – State Aid Basics
+# Educational Video Projects – State Aid Basics

 #### A short educational video series explaining the fundamentals of State aid: what is it, when the rules apply, and the key criteria involved.